FOX FAMILY CARE

 Feeding foxes can be

-I feed mine, a little bit of dry dog food, a little of dry and
+easy.
+I feed mine, a little bit of grain-free dry dog food, ground

 My foxes seem to do quite well on this